Praqma/helmsman/docs/how_to/multitenant_clusters_guide.md

 ## Deploying Tiller with a service account

+For K8S clusters with RBAC enabled, you will need to initialize Helm with a service account.
+Check [Helm's RBAC guide](https://github.com/kubernetes/helm/blob/master/docs/rbac.md).

-You can also deploy each of the Tillers with a different k8s service account Or with a default service account of your choice.
+Helmsman lets you deploy each of the Tillers with a different k8s service account Or with a default service account of your choice.

 ```toml